 Taxing outsources and offshored operations will bring revenue

 This will bring revenue for the US that can go into direct investment in our infrastructure.
 This will help the US lower the US tax corporate tax rate from 35% to 15%.
 It will be a windfall for the US.
-I have not seen any legitimate counter arguments to this.
+I have not seen any legitimate counter-arguments to this.
 Some people will claim it will spread inequality and it is a cliché ‘tax break for the rich’.
 However, my rebuttal is how?
 It is just the opposite.
 The opposition has more to do with a political agenda against Trump.
 The only legitimate argument is a completely free market argument.
 The theoretical perfect world of textbooks in macroeconomics, absolute advantage, comparative advantage (producing at a lower opportunity cost than competitors) and production possibility frontiers in an economic theory classroom, is not real life world of people’s lives.

 The comparative advantage might with maple syrup but not intellectual capital

 Maybe in some commonly like maple syrup Canada might have a comparative advantage over the US, but when you are talking accounting services or IT, which does not have a specialized climate need, it is not the case.
 In most business operations, the factors of production have changed, as the tools of Excel and a PC are universal.
-Physical capital and natural resources are not the main drivers of innovation for example, Coal mines and rail roads a century and a half ago.
+Physical capital and natural resources are not the main drivers of innovation, for example, Coal mines and railroads a century and a half ago.
 Today economics is more about inexpensive laptops and brainpower, which every country in the world possess.
 Therefore, the old arguments of free trade need to be replaced with fair free trade, cognizant of the displacement and effect on the whole.

 - I teach economic theory, but I also work in the business.
 I see both sides of the equation.